roboflow/inference/cli/README.md

 ## 📚 documentation

 Visit our [documentation](https://roboflow.github.io/inference) for usage examples and reference for Roboflow Inference.

-## 🏆 contribution

-We would love your input to improve Roboflow Inference!
-Please see our [contributing guide](https://github.com/roboflow/inference/blob/master/CONTRIBUTING.md) to get started.
-Thank you to all of our contributors! 🙏

 ## 💻 explore more Roboflow open source projects